japila-books/spark-sql-internals/docs/adaptive-query-execution/QueryStageExec.md

 * `AdaptiveSparkPlanExec` operator is requested to [createQueryStages](AdaptiveSparkPlanExec.md#createQueryStages)
 * `QueryStageExec` operator is requested for the [statistics](#computeStats)
 * `ShuffleQueryStageExec` operator is requested for the [MapOutputStatistics](ShuffleQueryStageExec.md#mapStats)
-* [DemoteBroadcastHashJoin](DemoteBroadcastHashJoin.md) and [EliminateJoinToEmptyRelation](EliminateJoinToEmptyRelation.md) logical optimizations are executed
+* [EliminateJoinToEmptyRelation](EliminateJoinToEmptyRelation.md) logical optimizations are executed

 ## <span id="computeStats"> Computing Statistics